 I’ve only seen a few options for third-party blades or carbon fiber blades but there is some debate on this.
 A lot of people were using carbon fiber propellers a few years ago but there are some pros and cons to carbon fiber and it’s probably best to stick with plastic.
 The reason is plastic will flex more and has more weight which helps with the inertia of the blades.
 If I see any carbon fiber blades I’ll list them, but I don’t think people are using them anymore as there is very little advantage.

 DJI is a fairly large company and they put a lot of R&D into making the perfect blades.
-Going with some third party company is likely going to affect you performance in a negative way.
-So I would recommend only use DJI official propellers at this point.
+Going with some third-party company is likely going to affect your performance negatively.
+So I would recommend only using DJI official propellers at this point.

 Available At: Amazon